 - Birling Gap Friston Forest – 9ish miles – Partially on coast path.
 An easier way to enjoy the famous Seven Sisters.

-Or, if you’d like more information on the whole of the South East Coast trail you can find that at the National Trail website.
+Or, if you’d like more information on the whole of the South East Coast path you can find that at the National Trail website.

 Hey!
 I really like your blog posts, very informative!
 I recently did the Folkestone -> Dover -> Deal hike at once (including a detour to Dover Castle).
 It was a long one, but I started early, I was in Folkestone at 8:30am and I didn’t feel that I have to rush.
 Arrived around 6pm at Deal, and I stopped a lot of times to take pictures.